kaapstorm/tedmagi_2024/src/1_purpose_first.rst

 argue, better than what had existed in the countries of both the vanquished and the victors!

 The war made some people better versions of themselves.
-(Not everyone!)
-But it gave people something to struggle against, and to overcome.
+(Definitely not everyone!)
+It gave people something to overcome, and to struggle for.
 It united them with a common purpose.

-`In Edinburgh last week`_, teenagers pushed rocket fireworks through the mail slots in the front doors of random people.
-They threw bottles, bricks and fireworks at police ... because it's fun.
+`In Edinburgh last week`_, people pushed rocket fireworks through the mail slots in the front doors of random strangers.
+They threw bottles, bricks and fireworks at police ... because ... it's fun.

 In America ... well ... we all know what happened in America.
 A rapist and convicted felon, who tried to overturn the results of the previous election, won the popular vote.
 I live a very sheltered live, and it's hard for me to understand how this can happen.
-My guess is it has many causes.
+My guess is that it has many causes.
 One cause is that many people believe him.
-Another cause is the same reason that teenagers push rocket fireworks through the mail slots in the front doors of random people, and throw bottles, bricks and fireworks at police.
+Another cause is the same reason that teenagers push rocket fireworks through the mail slots in the front doors of random people, and throw bottles, bricks and fireworks at police:

 They need to feel part of a team, a movement even.
 They need something that they want to work together for, struggle for, win at.

 They need to be the heroes of their own `hero narrative`_.